ashleychontos/sort-a-survey/README.md

 ## Quickstart

 Once you've successfully installed the software, we suggest to create a new directory to keep all your survey-related stuff in one place.
-The package also provides a convenient `setup` feature, so to get started:
+The software package  provides a pretty convenient `setup` feature.
+Therefore, to get started in your terminal:

 ```
 $ mkdir survey